 - Follow-up after hospitalization or residential treatment for substance use disorder

 - All-cause emergency department utilization rate for Medicaid beneficiaries who may benefit from integrated physical and behavioral health care

 The anticipated comment period is January 25, 2018 to February 14, 2018.
 We ask that you submit comments to SUDQualMeasures@mathematica-mpr.com.

-Learn more about these measure concepts .
-On this page you will find separate memos for each measure listing the questions on which we request public comment, as well as zip files with Measure Information Forms (MIF) and Measure Justification Forms (MJF).
+To learn more about these measure concepts, visit the Download section to find separate memos for each measure listing the questions on which we request public comment, as well as zip files with Measure Information Forms (MIF) and Measure Justification Forms (MJF).

 New Technical Support Opportunity for States: Value-Based Payment for Home and Community-Based Services

 Expression of Interest Forms Due February 15, 2018

 The Medicaid Innovation Accelerator Program (IAP)’s Community-Integration through Long-Term Service and Supports (CI-LTSS) Program Area is launching an 11-month long technical support opportunity for up to 10 states seeking to design Value-Based Payment (VBP) strategies for Home and Community-Based Services (HCBS).
 Selected states will have the opportunity to work with HCBS industry experts through their individualized technical support and state-to-state learning activities.